 Sure – Wine is from Grapes only.
 But there exist Ricewine, Honeywine and different fruitwines.
 Beer is a wine from grains if this helps you out.
 They are all fermented beverages from different sources.
 It only depends on personal taste and preference or ethnicity what you like or what you should like, what you’ve learnt to like because you live there or there or over there.
 So the true answer is: personal taste!

-If you want to know more about different beverages go to the Around the World Category and read on
+If you want to know more about different beverages go to the History of alcohol around the World Category and read on

 Kiwiwine has green colour and tastes very good like green kiwi candies

 Nope.
 Never.
 Ever.
 Kiwi Fruitwine is of very neutral character like an Italian White Wine or Cattarato from Sicily.
 The Colour is yellow to golden like an applewine and the taste … well like a heavy White Wine or Champagne without bubbles.
 It is not that special in comparison to white wine but it’s one of those very few fruitwines you can easily mistake for a grape wine.
 Artificially flavouring and colouring turns the neutral taste and overall vinous expression into something unreal to fool people.
 What we see again is that people have learned to expect those flavourings and put them above the real thing.
 They expect the taste and colour of the fake product to be the Standard.

 You can find those flavourings everywhere in the foodindustry from candies to icecream to yoghurt.
 Customers have unlernt the natural taste of natural products and we see this often.
 Fruit tastes like fruit but some fruitwines doesn’t taste like the fruit they are made of.
 They taste like fruitwine should taste.
 But Customers are not experienced in it because they don’t know what to expect, they never tasted and never learnt.